-We love entertaining so the outdoor spaces are for bringing people together, as well as our own personal enjoyment.
+We love entertaining, so the outdoor spaces are for bringing people together and for our own personal enjoyment.

-We also added a pool and love having guest with us on hot summer weekends.
+We also added a pool and love having guests with us on hot summer weekends.

 We also justify everything we do.
-So not only would a pool be a nice addition, but we can use the pool for exercise.
-One day when we can’t hardly walk anymore, we will have the pool to exercise in.
-I don’t know who we’ll get to clean it though??!!!
+So not only would a pool be an excellent addition, but we can use the pool for exercise.
+One day when we can hardly walk anymore, we will have a pool to exercise in.
+I don’t know who we’ll get to clean it, though??!!!

-One of our first projects was to rebuild the pier in the middle pond!
+Our first project was rebuilding the pier in the middle pond!
 We decided to add a gazebo at the end.
-Brad and I love ending our day, watching the sunset from the spot.
+Brad and I love ending our day watching the sunset from the spot.

-I would say that we are not truly ready for retirement.
-Our minds are so activate and there is so much we want to accomplish.
+We are not truly ready for retirement.
+Our minds are so active, and there is so much we want to accomplish.

 We need projects and goals to keep us feeling young!

-That was my Mother’s Motto and it’s obviously true because it served her well until she was 98 years old.
+That was my Mother’s Motto, which is true because it served her well until she was 98.

 I saw what retirement did to my in-laws.
-They basically stopped and the combination of sitting down and poor health choices, ended their lives way to early.
+They basically stopped, and the combination of sitting down and poor health choices ended their lives way too early.